jaredhirsch/firefox-notes/README.md

 - Fight the culture of corporate silos
 - User-friendly domain registration: HTTPS everywhere + domain registrar integration/DNS configuration

+That's it for the major features :-)

-### Integration with other Firefox features / Mozilla projects:
+## Integration with other Firefox features / Mozilla projects:
 - Context graph (browser search / history): register `notes:` custom protocol with urlbar
   - Notes are addressable local web pages with URLs like `notes:Summer Travel Planning`
   - Notes are HTML, so editing notes will create visits in browser history